Why Having a Strong Company Culture is a Competitive Advantage in Today’s Environment

 Lastly, follow up.
 Use feedback platforms and regular surveys to understand how the culture of your business is evolving.
 Compare your efforts to previous surveys and adjust your efforts accordingly.

-How to Build Culture at Work: 6 Tips
+How to Build a Better Culture at Work: 6 Tips

 Conducting a culture audit is the best way to understand your company’s unique environment.
-However, there are still things every company can do to improve their culture.
+However, there are still things every company can do to improve their culture - after all, a healthy culture is essential in fostering employee engagement and trust, which can significantly reduce burnout and improve overall productivity.

 Here, we’ll dive into a few strategies every company’s culture would benefit from implementing.